What is the Eastfield Alien Invasion? (The original game is called Humans vs Zombies)

 How to register and play:

-On October 6, 2014 the first 100 interested players can begin signing up on the HVZ Website to create an account and join the game.
+On Monday, October 6, 2014 the first 100 interested players can begin signing up on the HVZ Website to create an account and join the game.
+Registration will close Thursday, October 23.
 Please do not use Internet Explorer when accessing the HVZ Website.
 When registering, players will be assigned an ID code.
 Players will print this code.
 This is their player ID.
 Humans must always keep this ID card with them during game play.
 When a human is tagged they will hand their card to the tagging zombie.
 The tagging zombie reports the ID as his or her feed so he or she may stay in the game.

 HvA players must:

 How does the game begin?

 Players begin the game as a human and should wear a bandana around their upper arm.
 Original Aliens will begin game play on Monday, October 27, 2014 – Stay Alert!
 Pre-assigned Original Aliens may tag 3 players before wearing a bandana around their head and claiming themselves as zombies.
 Players tagged are now zombies and will move their bandana to their head.
 Zombies tag humans.
 Humans use ammo to protect themselves from being tagged.

 Aliens have come to Eastfield to infect all humans with a zombie virus so they can steal human knowledge and happiness.

 A human’s goal is to remain human.
 Players should carry around ammo to stun any zombie that might attack.
 As a human your bandana will be worn visibly on your upper arm.
 The minimum width of the armband must be approximately 3 inches.

 Humans may only fling one stress ball at a time.
 A zombie struck by ammo is frozen from game play for 5 minutes.
 When stunned, the zombies are non-players and cannot interact with the game.
 After 5 minutes if a zombie is stunned again (by the same human or different human) the 5 minutes begins again.
 The clock does not restart if a stunned zombie is hit again during the stun time.